Official UK Government Partner

 Students with SEND often have increased vulnerability to abuse, bullying and social isolation, emotional and psychological challenges, and may have difficulty expressing concerns.
 This awareness extends to understanding that these challenges may not always be immediately apparent.

 Staff members are urged to be vigilant and considerate in identifying potential signs of abuse, such as changes in behaviour or unexplained injuries.
-It is important not to automatically attribute these signs to the vulnerable adult’s disability.
-Additionally, staff should be aware that vulnerable adults with SEND or certain health conditions may be more vulnerable to issues like bullying, which might not always manifest in visible or expected ways.
+It is important not to automatically attribute these signs to the child’s disability.
+Additionally, staff should be aware that children and vulnerable adults with SEND or certain health conditions may be more vulnerable to issues like bullying, which might not always manifest in visible or expected ways.

 Mechanisms are in place for learners to freely discuss any emotional/physical concerns, including external issues and we instil confidence In them that they will be heard and taken seriously.
 They know whom to address these to.